Generic Name: selinexor

 Xpovio is the first approved nuclear export inhibitor.
-It is indicated for people with relapsed or refractory multiple myeloma who have tried at least four prior therapies and whose cancer is resistant to existing treatments.
+It is indicated for the treatment of people with relapsed or refractory (nonresponsive) multiple myeloma or diffuse large B-cell lymphoma.

 Xpovio is a selective inhibitor of nuclear export (SINE).
 It works by binding to the nuclear export protein exportin 1 (XPO1), which blocks the transport of many tumor suppressor, growth-regulating and anti-inflammatory proteins.
 These proteins then accumulate in the cell nucleus, which enhances their anti-cancer activity.

 In the Phase IIB STORM trial, patients with heavily pretreated multiple myeloma who used Xpovio had an overall response rate of 25%.
-Xpovio is also being evaluated for large B-cell lymphoma.
+The SADAL study showed a 29% response rate for treatment-experienced people with diffuse large B-cell lymphoma.
 It was first approved in July 2019.

 Xpovio is a pill taken in combination with dexamethasone on days 1 and 3 of each week.